-You will need a DD-214, Certificate of Release or Discharge from Active Duty, to claim certain military benefits, college education discounts, veteran preference in hiring, Department of Veterans Affairs loans, medical benefits, association membership, veteran’s funeral benefits, school enrollment and other benefits.
+You will need a DD-214, Certificate of Release or Discharge from Active Duty, to claim certain military benefits, college education discounts, veteran preference in hiring, VA loans, medical benefits, association membership, veteran’s funeral benefits, school enrollment and other benefits.

 How to Get a Copy of Your DD-214

 There are several ways veterans, family members and authorized representatives can obtain a copy of the DD-214 form:

 - Submit a request through the milConnect website, unless the Coast Guard issued your DD-214.
 Current and former Coast Guardsmen requesting a DD-214 should follow these directions from the Coast Guard Deputy Commandant for Mission Support.

 - Request your copy online by visiting the National Archives website.

 - Complete Standard Form 180 (SF-180) and submit it in person, by mail or by fax to the address in your form’s instructions.
 Read these instructions carefully to avoid processing delays.
 Receiving addresses may vary based on your branch, service dates and other factors.

 To expedite mail-in form processing, fill out your SF-180 completely, sign and date it where indicated.